oddbird/css-sandbox/src/scope/parent-selector.md

 allows authors to define scoped styles in CSS.
-This has a lot of [overlap with nesting](/scope/nesting/), because (until now) the default 'descendent combinator' has been our best approximation of the scope use-case.
+This has a lot of [overlap with nesting](/scope/nesting/), because (until now) the default 'descendant combinator' has been our best approximation of the scope use-case.

-These two selectors are similar, and should match the same elements -- a `.child` class descendent of the `#parent` ID.
+These two selectors are similar, and should match the same elements -- a `.child` class descendant of the `#parent` ID.

 ```css
 #parent {